 - Stains: If not sealed properly, cork can be stained very easily by dirt, spills, or other contaminants.

 - Moisture: Cork flooring is generally not recommended in very moist environments unless it is properly sealed several times in order to protect the material.
 This seal will have to be reapplied periodically to prevent moisture from penetrating the surface of the floor.

 - Dents: You will need to place protective mats underneath the legs of particularly heavy furniture to prevent permanent divots from forming.

-Cork most commonly comes in tile form and is usually sold in standard 12” X 12” or 12” X 24” sizes.
-There are also cork planks that come in standard 12” X 36” boards.
+Cork most commonly comes in tile form and is usually sold in standard 12-by-12-inch or 12-by-24-inch sizes.
+There are also cork planks that come in standard 12-by-36-inch boards.